 At least in my point of view.
 Whenever we think we recognize something, a figure or a picture that seems familiar to us, there remains a wide space left for interpretation.
 If one changes the perspective, gains new information or experiences environmental changes, the subject that once felt known can suddenly become a stranger.
 Thus, I define my work as psychologically abstract.
 The underlying truth of a human figure or an object remains a secret, a riddle, without knowing the whole story, the context, the biography...
 The plurality of human perception, the non-existence of absolute truth within seemingly distinct circumstances fascinates me.
 As a former scientist, I’m convinced that art is a way of researching, too.
 It’s the painting process, the experimentation with a motive, a perspective and the interplay of colors creating an individual reality, that feels utterly magical to me.

 My favorite medium is oil and I’ve been influenced by a variety of artists of impressionism, spontaneous realism and emotionalism.
 It's the certain unpredictability of paint, that permanently asks for my inner flexibility and development, which keeps me motivated.
-Depending on the subject I’m working on, I mostly follow an alla prima based approach, but I also include layering and glazing, depending on the subject.
-My brushstrokes always investigate the optimal balance between improvisation, impulsiveness and my fable for storytelling details, contrasts, and silence.
+Depending on the subject I’m working on, I mostly follow the layering techniques of the old master's approach, but I also include alla prima techniques, depending on the subject.
+My brushstrokes always investigate the optimal balance between improvisation, impulsiveness and my fable for storytelling details, poetic contrasts, and silence.

 With my artwork I want people to tap into the process of interpretation, I’m interested in their individual reality.
 In analogy to chemistry, my goal is reached if a certain mixture of my composition leads to the viewer's curiosity, followed by a deep inner reaction, potentially leading to an emotional explosion.
 Within a world of proceeding individualization of society, I strive to connect people with my art, to induce contact - with the motive, the viewer and with inner worlds, that are full of ambiguities.